-iv) Linking biomass sources to urban development
+iv) Linking biomass sources to town development

-Low carbon urban development in areas where there is agriculture, forestry, and livestock farming has the advantage of biomass energy.
-To use this effectively will require consolidation of the widely dispersed waste materials, and establishment of a framework for the production of energy locally and use of energy locally.
+Low carbon town development near the agricultural, forestry, or livestock farming area has the advantage of biomass energy.
+Effective use of biomass energy will require consolidation of the widely dispersed waste materials, and establishment of a framework for the production of energy locally and use of energy locally.